Fildor/myArcoDotFiles/README.md

 You may have to make sure, you are logged in or have other measures of access-approval like SSH-Keys.

-Now, in you next install, all you need to do is to checkout the repo and you'll have all your configuration.
+Now, in your next install, all you need to do is to checkout the repo and you'll have all your configuration.

 ## What else can you do with this?